The Measure of Deception: An Analysis of Data Forging in Machine Unlearning: Case Study: Linear Regression and Shallow Neural Networks

-where $t_0 = \sup\{r>0:\overline{B_r(\bm x_c,y_c)}\subseteq V\} $. \end{itemize}
+where $t_0 = \sup\{r>0:\overline{B_r(\bm x_c,y_c)}\subseteq K\} $. \end{itemize}

 Under these assumptions, we prove a bound on the probability of drawing a point from a set with a given Lebesgue measure in \Cref{probass} (Appendix \ref{prob-sec3}).
 Combining this with the results from the previous subsections, we obtain probability bounds for drawing a forging data point for linear regression and a one-layer neural network.
-We start with linear regression, as an immediate consequence of \Cref{prop:lr-eps-forging}. \begin{cor} Under the assumption of \Cref{assum-prob-case}, for $\epsilon>0$ and any $(\bm x,y)$, the $\epsilon$-forging set $S_\epsilon$ in linear regression \eqref{def: lr-eps-forging-set} satisfies
+We start with linear regression, and a consequence of \Cref{prop:lr-eps-forging}. \begin{corollary} Under the assumption of \Cref{assum-prob-case}, for $\epsilon>0$ and any $(\bm x,y)$, the $\epsilon$-forging set $S_\epsilon$ in linear regression \eqref{def: lr-eps-forging-set} satisfies

-where $C_{L_g, V} = e^{L_g\,\text{diam}(V)}$.
+where $C_{L_g, K} = e^{L_g\,\text{diam}(K)}$.
 Furthermore, if $\frac{\epsilon}{A}<\sin(c\epsilon)$ for some $c\in[\frac{1}{A},\frac{\pi}{2A}]$, where $A = \|\nabla_{\bm w} f\left(\bm w; (\bm x,y)\right)\|$, then